Joymanyasi/research-notes/Bibliography/Core_References.md

 # 🔍 Core References & Curiosity Points

 These 10 papers represent the intellectual anchors of this investigation.
-For each, I am exploring a "Curiosity Point"—a specific question or tension that connects the biological data to the social reality.
+For each, I am exploring a "Curiosity Point"a specific question or tension that connects the biological data to the social reality.

 ## 🧬 Pillar 1: Genomic Necessity